Fran González (footballer, born 2005): Real Madrid

+Sevilla

+On 2 August 2026, González joined Sevilla, signing a contract until 2031.

 International career

 González is a Spain youth international, has been called up to represent the Spain U19.
 He got called up for 2024 UEFA European Under-19 Championship held in Northern Ireland and was an unused substitute throughout the tournament, which Spain won after defeating France U19 2–1 in the final.

 Style of playing

 González is known for his reflexes, agility and shot-stopping.

 Personal life

 González has regarded Spain international Iker Casillas as his footballing idol.